jsa4000/homelab-ops/docs/tools/k3s/README.md

 watch -n 0.5 kubectl get pods -A -o wide watch -n 0.5 kubectl get pods -A -o wide

+# Check that you have resolved any Additional OS Preparation
+k3s check-config

 # Check the events throw to kubernetes to get the state
 kubectl get events -A